Renewables to occupy 50% installed capacity by FY27

-New Delhi, March 26 (IANS) Coal based power plants would remain the major contributors to India's energy needs over the medium term, but the composition is set to witness a major change over next five to six years with renewables overtaking fossil fuel based projects in the country's installed power generation base for the very first time.
+New Delhi: Coal based power plants would remain the major contributors to India's energy needs over the medium term, but the composition is set to witness a major change over next five to six years with renewables overtaking fossil fuel based projects in the country's installed power generation base for the very first time.

 As per a study carried out by the Central Electricity Authority over projections made in a electric power survey, India's power generation installed capacity by the end of 2026-27 is estimated to be 6,19,066 MW which includes 2,38,150 MW Coal, 25,735 MW Gas, 63,301 MW Hydro, 16,880 MW Nuclear and 2,75,000 MW Renewable Energy Sources.